The Manakov-Zakharov-Ward model as an integrable decoupling limit of the membrane

 where $z$ is the coordinate of the M-theory circle.
 Moreover, let us single out one of the directions of the $T^4$, denoted by $y$, and introduce the scales $R$ and $\bar{R}$

 With the following expansion (in a Poincar\'e patch of AdS$_3$) for example:

-Hence, the focus lies on the transversal fluctuations $X^m_{S^3}$ around the $S^3$, neglecting the other (finally decoupled) fluctuations -- both along the remaining transversal directions but also the longitudinal ones.
+Hence, the focus lies on the transversal fluctuations $X^m_{S^3}$ around the $S^3$, neglecting the other (finally decoupled) fluctuations -- both along the remaining transversal directions, but also the longitudinal ones.
 The only significant difference from the toy model case is that the time-like direction lies in AdS$_3$ which scales like the transverse direction.
-In the above expansion, this is cured by the parameterisation of $t(\sigma)$ including the ration $\frac{\bar{R}}{R}$.
-Hence, for a large wrapping limit $\omega \rightarrow \infty$, and suitable limits for $R$ and $\bar{R}$, as discussed above \eqref{eq:Rscaling}, one reproduces the MZW-model equations of motion for the fluctations $X_{S^{3}}^m$.
+In the above expansion, this is rectified by parameterisation of $t(\sigma)$ including the ratio $\frac{R}{\bar{R}}$.
+Hence, for a large wrapping limit $\omega \rightarrow \infty$, and suitable limits for $R$ and $\bar{R}$, as discussed above \eqref{eq:Rscaling}, one reproduces the action of the MZW-model for fluctations $X_{S^{3}}^m$.